Top Airplane Travel Mistakes

 Top mistakes travelers make on airplanes, and what to do instead.

 When traveling on an airplane, travelers want their flight to be as easy and smooth as possible.
 Many passengers, however, are new to flying, and don’t know the social norms on an airplane just yet.
+That is why we have put together the top airplane travel mistakes!

 Additionally, other passengers are frequent travelers, and choose to ignore these rules, making the flight much more stressful for other travelers and flight attendants.